microsoft/azure_arc/azure_arc_k8s_jumpstart/docs/aks_arm_template.md

 ![](../img/aks_arm_template/01.png)

-Before deploying the ARM template, validate that the AKS service is available in your region using the below command.
+Before deploying the ARM template, validate that the AKS service is available in your region using the below Azure CLI command.

 ```az aks get-versions -l "<Your Azure Region>"```